Let's Break Down All The Gossip In Christina Aguilera's Controversial Interview

 Advertisement

-Kendall Jenner is also a soon-to-be neighbor, and Xtina is a fan.
+Kendall Jenner is also a soon-to-be neighbour, and Xtina is a fan.

 At the Kardashian Christmas party, Kris Jenner told Aguilera that Kendall would be moving to her neck of the woods.
 Upon hearing this, Aguilera thought, "Yes, I have allies."